gardener/documentation/hugo/content/050-tutorials/content/howto/prometheus/_index.md

       scheme: https

       tls_config:
-      # This is needed because the kubelets' certificates are not are generated
+      # This is needed because the kubelets' certificates are not generated
       # for a specific pod IP
         insecure_skip_verify: true
       bearer_token_file: /var/run/secrets/kubernetes.io/serviceaccount/token